HEPATITIS A

 Vaccination

-• People at a high risk of infection due to their sexual behaviour (e.g. men who have sex with other men),
+• People at a high risk of infection due to their sexual behavior (for example, men who have sex with other men),

-• People suffering from diseases of the liver or diseases that affect the liver,
+• People suffering from liver disease or diseases that affect the liver,

-• People who receive frequent transmissions of blood components (e.g. in haemophilia),
+• People who receive frequent transfusions of blood components (for example, in the case of haemophilia),

 • People undergoing treatment in psychiatric or similar care facilities,

-• People at a greater risk of infection as a result of their occupation or voluntary activities (e.g. healthcare professionals, employees of community institutions and those in contact with wastewater, e.g. in sewerage facilities and wastewater treatment plants),
+• People at a greater risk of infection as a result of their work or voluntary activities (for example, healthcare professionals, employees in community institutions and those in contact with wastewater, for example in sewage treatment facilities and wastewater treatment plants),

-• Travellers to regions in which hepatitis A is widespread.
+• Travelers in regions where hepatitis A is widespread.

 Hygiene